openstack/openstack-manuals/doc/install-guide/source/basics-networking-neutron.rst

 Verify connectivity
 -------------------

-We recommend that you verify network connectivity to the Internet and among the nodes before proceeding further.
+We recommend that you verify network connectivity to the internet and among the nodes before proceeding further.

 #.
-From the *controller* node, :command:`ping` a site on the Internet:
+From the *controller* node, :command:`ping` a site on the internet:

    .. code-block:: console